oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelAIKitContainer_GettingStarted/README.md

 ## Purpose

-This sample provides a Bash script to help users configure their Intel oneAPI AI Analytics Toolkit container environment.
+This sample provides a Bash script to help users configure their Intel&reg; AI Analytics Toolkit container environment.
 Developers can quickly build and train deep learning models using this Docker* environment.

-For more information on the one API AIKit container, see [oneAPI AIKit Container Repository](https://hub.docker.com/r/intel/oneapi-aikit).
+For more information on the one API AIKit container, see [AI Kit Container Repository](https://hub.docker.com/r/intel/oneapi-aikit).